Danger, Inc.: History

+T-Mobile USA was the first carrier to offer the Hiptop under the name, "T-Mobile Sidekick."
+The device had a guerrilla marketing plan.
+Danger and T-Mobile would approach or be approached by sports and Hollywood stars who then, with complimentary service and devices, "influence" youth buyers of the new device.

+Co-founder Andy Rubin left in 2003 (pushed out by the CEO and board) to create the company Android, which was later acquired by Google.

 After the Microsoft acquisition in 2008, the former Danger staff were absorbed into the Mobile Communications Business (MCB) of the Microsoft Entertainment and Devices Division, where they worked on a future mobile phone platform known as "Project Pink" which would eventually be released as Kin.
 This line of mobile phones was a commercial failure, and production was ceased just a few weeks after its release.
 The Kin development team was folded into the Windows Phone team, and Microsoft stopped promoting the devices.

 By October 2009, most of the ex-Danger employees had left Microsoft.
 Until March 2013, Rubin headed Android development, and brought former Danger Director of Design Matias Duarte to Google.

 The Register described the Microsoft acquisition as "a classic case of M & A failure, where the acquirer has failed to integrate either the technology or the people from the company that it bought."
 Later on September 3, 2013, Microsoft purchased Nokia's mobile phone business, which is also seen as a failure.